ga4gh/cohort-rep-hackathon/README.md

 ### Pre-hackathon deployment steps
 1. Deploy a FHIR server - TBD: Deploy locally or in the cloud
 2. Generate Sythea population
-3. Load sythetic FHIR population bundle into the FHIR server
+3. Load synthetic population into the FHIR server
 4. Test simple query with CQL IDE

 ## 1. Deploy a FHIR server